Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 ## lib_sf_error_state

-That should be enough background.
 Let's dive in and take a close look at the contents of this shared library.
-It is simple enough in concept that we have space to explain all of it.

 We extracted out the global variable containing error handling state and functions to work with it into an implementation file `sf_error_state.c` with corresponding header file `sf_error_state.h` [^11].

 Let's look at the header first.
-The header defines the interface for the code in its companion file, as well as any datatypes that are intended for use outside the companion file.
-If one writes `#include "sf_error_state.h"` at the top of a `.c` file, the C preprocessor will effectively dump the contents of the header directly into the source code of the `.c` file.
+The header defines the interface for the code living in its companion file, including definitions of datatypes which should be available outside the companion file.

 ### sf_error_state.h